Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Results

 As mentioned above, the CVS approach provides an efficient and robust way of targeting the low-lying core states.
 Quantifying the errors introduced by it is therefore an important issue, and we note proposals for methods to estimate it. \citeauthor{2015_coriani_jcp}\cite{2015_coriani_jcp} evaluated the errors of their CVS variant by comparing to full-space Lanczos results, finding deviations of at most a few hundredths of eV.
 The authors also proposed a perturbative correction obtained using a L{\"o}wdin partition of the Jacobian and the eigenvalue equation.
 A recent study by \citeauthor{2020_herbst_jcp_cvs_error}\cite{2020_herbst_jcp_cvs_error} shows that the CVS error is small and stable across multiple systems within the algebraic diagrammatic method (ADC).
 Thus, we expect to find the same trend for CC.
 This article also reports the implementation of a post-processing step which removes the error to assess its significance.

-Here, we can harness the ability of \textsc{Dirac} to exploit linear symmetry, and directly compare, for selected species, the CVS-EOM-IP-CCSD states with those obtained by the full diagonalization of the different symmetry blocks of similarity-transformed Hamiltonian.
+Here, we can harness the ability of \textsc{Dirac} to exploit linear symmetry, and directly compare, for selected species, the CVS-EOM-IP-CCSD states with those obtained by the full diagonalization of the different symmetry blocks of the similarity-transformed Hamiltonian.

 The difference between the two approaches is shown graphically for I$^-$ in Figure~\ref{fig:I-_full_Spectrum}.
-Due to the very dense spectra of $\bar{H}$, in the top half of the figure we do not display individual states but rather the number of states per 0.37 Ha intervals.
-Note that, for technical reasons related to the plotting library used, in this figure we present energies in Hartree, while elsewhere we employ electronvolts.
+Due to the very dense spectra of $\bar{H}$, in the top half of the figure we do not display individual states but rather the number of states per 10 eV intervals.
 We further discriminate between all states (black) and those containing contributions from singly ionized configurations contributing to at least 1\% of the total wavefunction (red).

 Upon having a closer look at the singly ionized states at the bottom half of the figure, we can more clearly see how the singly ionized states obtained with the CVS approximation (labelled ``CVS'') closely match a subset of those obtained by the full diagonalization (labelled ``full'') of $\bar{H}$.